-On March 15, 2006, the Company entered into an employment agreement with Roland Phelps (the "Employment Agreement") in which the Company engages Mr. Phelps to occupy the position of President and Chief Executive Officer of the Company.
+On March 15, 2006, the Company entered into an employment agreement with Roland Phelps (the "Employment Agreement") pursuant to which the Company engages Mr. Phelps to occupy the position of President and Chief

+Executive Officer of the Company.
 The Employment Agreement sets out the terms and conditions in the event that there is a change of control or in other circumstances where Mr. Phelps is terminated without cause.
 The Company may terminate the Employment Agreement at any time by giving a notice of termination.

-If the Company terminates the Employment Agreement and Mr. Phelps' retainer thereunder without cause, in addition to any other amounts that may be payable to Mr. Phelps under the Employment Agreement up to the date of termination, the Company shall pay to Mr. Phelps an amount equal to the fees that would have been payable to Mr. Phelps had the retainer with the Company continued for the a period of six months from the date of termination plus the equivalent of one additional month of salary for every full or partial year of service subsequent to January 1, 2006, up to a total maximum of 12 months, (with fees being an amount equal to the bi-weekly instalments of £1538.46 which comprise the annual salary / base compensation which would otherwise have been payable to Mr. Phelps).
+If the Company terminates the Employment Agreement and Mr. Phelps' employment thereunder without cause, in addition to any other amounts that may be payable to Mr. Phelps under the Employment Agreement up to the date of termination, the Company shall pay to Mr. Phelps an amount equal to the fees that would have been payable to Mr. Phelps had the retainer with the Company continued for the a period of six months from the date of termination plus the equivalent of one additional month of salary for every full or partial year of service subsequent to January 1, 2006, up to a total maximum of 12 months (with fees being an amount equal to Kr.
+Phelps).
 In the event that a termination occurs, all stock options granted to Mr. Phelps under the stock option plan and any predecessor thereto shall immediately be vested and exercisable.